About this book

 As one reviewer has pointed out, Deborah Ellis gives children a voice that they may not otherwise have the opportunity to express so readily in the mainstream media.
 The voices in this book are as frank and varied as the children themselves.

-Selected for the Notable Books for a Global Society 2014
+- Commended Notable Books for a Global Society, 2014

 - Short-listed Red Maple Award for Non-Fiction, 2015